 “The oversubscription of our shares also provides a testament of the faith that Jamaicans have in our company,” Wisynco chairman William Mahfood said at the listing ceremony on December 28.

 Managing director of the JSE, Marlene Street Forrest, encouraged more large local companies to seek equity capital from the market in order to further expand and increase their level of competiveness, both Jamaica and globally.
+Some sellers on the market are good providers of plant service such as hanging baskets, living walls indoor and outdoor, you may visit PHS Greenleaf for more details about plant service.

 “Based on the levels of oversubscription when offers are made available to the market, it is evident that investors are interested in good companies in which to invest.
 There is a definite appetite for equity and quasi equity securities.
 This increase in awareness of the market and willingness to participate is not by accident or an overnight feat.
 This has been achieved by the hard work, especially in recent years, of our brokers, attorneys and other market players in educating the market and putting in the hours to work with both companies and investors to seek capital and invest in solid businesses respectively,” she said.